Renovamen/vuepress-theme-gungnir/packages/plugins/chart/README.md

 npm install vuepress-plugin-chart
 ```

-And add it to your `.vuepress/config.js`:
+Then add it to your `.vuepress/config.js`:

 ```js
 module.exports = {